Adrenal Fatigue (or HPA axis dysfunction)

 So why are more people suffering with Adrenal fatigue?

 The modern day world is very different to what it was in days of old, there is an expectation that we can manage 5 things at once and that our bodies will be able to cope.
-Often this is the case but too much stress, be it mental, emotional or physical can take its toll on our bodies and our adrenal glands.
+Often this is the case but too much stress, be it mental, emotional or, other kinds of physical, can take its toll on our bodies and our adrenal glands.

 What should I do if I think I am suffering from adrenal fatigue?

-If you would like to know more or improve your adrenal health, why not take our quiz or give me a call and let's see how we can make a difference.
+If you would like to know more or improve your adrenal health, why not take our quiz or give me a call (021 777 417) and let's discuss how we can make a difference to your health and energy levels.

 "Rich understands adrenal fatigue better than any other health professional I have found.